 Grasslands Amigain red clover can be sown in early autumn or spring at 4-6 kg/ha (Superstrike®) in permanent pasture mixes with white clover, ryegrass, tall fescue or cocksfoot.
 During the establishment phase, grazing should be frequent and light to open pasture swards and allow establishment of legume content.

-As a specialist short term mix for animal production and/or high quality silage (2-3 years), Amigain red clover can be used at higher 6-8 kg/ha rates (Superstrike®) in association with other options such as Delish AR1 short rotation ryegrass, Lush AR37 Italian ryegrass, Puna II chicory and/or Quartz white clover.
+As a specialist short-term mix for animal production and/or high quality silage (2-3 years), Amigain red clover can be used at higher sowing rates of 6-8 kg/ha (Superstrike®) in association with other options such as Delish® AR1 short rotation ryegrass, Lush AR37 Italian ryegrass, Puna II chicory and/or Quartz white clover.

 Red clover stands should be sown at 10-12 kg/ha (Superstrike®) with 2-3 kg/ha (Superstrike®) of either Quartz or Legacy white clover to enhance ground cover.